Shihao-Wang123/shihaowang.github.io/index.md

 5.[Non-symplectic Indices of Automorphism Groups of Smooth Cubic Fourfolds](https://arxiv.org/abs/2606.11754).(with Jie Fu and Zhiwei Zheng)

+6.[Classification of Automorphism Groups of Smooth Cubic Threefolds and Cubic Fourfolds](https://arxiv.org/abs/2609.20403).(with Jie Fu and Zhiwei Zheng)

 ### Notes

 1.[Basic K3 Surfaces](notes/2025Fall/hyperKahler_seminar_basic_K3_surface.pdf).
 My note for the hyperKähler seminar.
 It is a brief introduction to K3 surfaces and some examples of hyperKähler manifolds.